cyrup-ai/yyaml/README.md

 ## Why yaml_sugar?

-The original `serde_yaml` crate has been unmaintained since 2021.
+The original `yyaml` crate has been unmaintained since 2021.
 While `yaml-rust2` is a well-maintained YAML 1.2 parser, it doesn't provide serde integration out of the box. `yaml_sugar` bridges this gap by adding serde support to yaml-rust2.

 ## Features